AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Related Work

+Multimodal entity linking has recently been explored in various contexts such as social networks \cite{Attention-Based,ZeroshotNoisySOcialMedia,Weibomel,MultimodalEntity}, domain-specific videos \cite{animal} and general news domains \cite{wikidiverse}.
+These studies focus on reducing noise in the abundant visual input of social networks \cite{Attention-Based,MultimodalEntity}, learning distinguishable entity representations by contrastive learning~\cite{wikidiverse,ZeroshotNoisySOcialMedia,mel}, or directly generating target entity names~\cite{wang2023benchmarking,shi2023generative}.
+Compared to these studies, our research considers the unique attributes along with visual and textual inputs.
+Table~\ref{tab:compare} compares \dataset{} with other existing entity linking datasets.

-\paragraph{Attribute Value Extraction} There is much work on extracting attribute value from product textual titles and descriptions.
-Several studies~\cite{10.48550/arxiv.2106.02318,10.1145/3219819.3219839,10.18653/v1/p19-1514} formalize this problem as a sequence tagging task and solve it with LSTM-based methods, and some~\cite{10.1145/3488560.3498377, 10.1145/3394486.3403047} build a question-answering model treating each attribute as a question and extracting the answer span corresponding to the attribute value in the product text.
-Several recent studies~\cite{10.1145/3447548.3467164,10.48550/arxiv.2009.07162,wang2022smartave} incorporate visual clues into consideration by fusing representations of product text, product images, and/or Optical Character Recognition (OCR) tokens and visual objects detected in the product images and extracting the attribute values based on the fused representations.
-In this work, we consider utilizing attribute values mentioned in noisy user reviews to boost the multimodal entity linking task by implicitly inferring attribute values based on Natural Language Inference (NLI) models or explicitly extracting attribute values.
+Many studies have been proposed to extract attribute values of products from their titles and descriptions by formalizing it as a sequence tagging task~\cite{10.48550/arxiv.2106.02318,10.1145/3219819.3219839,10.18653/v1/p19-1514} or a question-answer problem~\cite{10.1145/3488560.3498377, 10.1145/3394486.3403047}.
+Several recent studies~\cite{10.1145/3447548.3467164,10.48550/arxiv.2009.07162,wang2022smartave} incorporate visual clues, such as product images or visual objects, into textual descriptions and extract attribute values based on their fused representations.
+In this study, we explore the potential of leveraging attribute values extracted from noisy user reviews to improve multimodal entity linking and achieve this by implicitly inferring attribute values through Natural Language Inference (NLI).